 Sprog Checklist (before attending Sprog)

-- You will be pre-registered in 2 courses prior to Sprog.
+- You will be pre-registered in at least 2 courses prior to Sprog.
 One course will be your First-Year Seminar (FYS, for freshman/first-year students) or Advanced-Entry Seminar (AES, for transfer students).
 The other course will be an introduction course for your intended major, when possible.
 If you are undecided about your major, we will register you in a general education course.

 - Please complete this survey to express your interests and provide us with additional information.
 You must complete the survey before June 7th to ensure your enrollment in the courses.